adamsarpatki/hugoplate-adamsarpatki/content/english/knitting-technical-editing/_index.md

 ## The process

 The following outlines the ideal process, but I don't disclose every detail here that could be considered business information.
+However, they will be in my first e-mail to you.

 **Step 1.** — You [contact me](/contact) for availability.
 Please include the following files and info, if you have them:

 - Your pattern, even if it's not yet the version you want edited.
 You can send me a PDF, but a Word file or a Pages file is good as well.
 (See FAQ for more on this.)
 - Some photos of the finished item, so I can check if the pattern would produce the item or not.
 These images don't have to be fancy, I just need to see details like the ribbing, the stitch pattern, the general shape etc.
 - Your style sheet if you have one.
 - The date by which you would send me the version to be edited.
 - Your deadline if you already have one.
 - Whether your pattern has already been test knitted or not.

-- Whether there are parts of your pattern I should pay extra attention to, or if there are any parts I shouldn't bother with (e.g. if the pattern has a chart, and you exported the written instructions from Stitchmastery, they likely won't need to be checked).
+- Whether there are parts of your pattern I should pay extra attention to, or if there are any parts I shouldn't bother with.

 **Step 2.** — In my response, I will let you know if I can take on the pattern or not, about my turnaround time (usually 5-7 days), the estimated hours the project will require, and my estimated fee.
 I usually answer within 24-48 hours, except on weekends and holidays, and have an auto-reply set up if I'm away for more time than that.
 I will also send you my agreement, so you can check my terms.